 2. Admission is not available to students residing outside of the Charleston County School District.
 However, you can submit an application.
-Please remember that 2 proofs of residency must be received by July 1st.
+Please remember that 2 proofs of residency indicating your new address in Charleston County must be received by July 1st.

 3. Any child shall be eligible for admission into first grade if he/she is six years old on or before September 1st of the school year and has a recommendation of promotion from the kindergarten program attended.
 A child transferring from another state will be enrolled into the grade based on the age requirements of the state where he/she was previously enrolled, as long as curriculum requirements have been met and extensive proof of this can be provided.
 All decisions will be at the discretion of the principal.

 4. Applications are only valid for the submitted grade level.
 Students that do not receive a recommendation for promotion or do not file the outlined documents by the deadline forfeit the position.

 5. We accept children without regard to race, religion, gender, disability or national origin.

 6. Students with special needs who may qualify as special education students will be enrolled in ECMCS (subject to #1, #2 and #3 above) provided the Montessori Method of education is determined to be for that child.
 Please contact the Principal for additional information.

 7. Students may be denied access if they have been previously expelled from any school.

 8. A Residency Affidavit (required by the Charleston County School District) must be completed and notarized for each application.
 Two proofs of residency, one of which will be a tax document, should be attached to the Residency Affidavit.
 A driver's license is not acceptable as proof of residency.